steinbrennerlab/steinbrennerlab.github.io/research.md

 ## 1. Plant Immunity

-Our lab is interested in function and evolution of plant immune recognition.
+Our lab studies how plants detect diverse attackers.
 Our lens on this topic is gene families encoding pattern recognition receptors (PRRs) at the plasma membrane, which detect extracellular immunogenic molecular patterns from attackers.
 Using genetic and genomic tools in both molecular model systems (tobacco, Arabidopsis) and in crop legumes, we can learn which patterns are detected by different plants, and how PRR activation leads to effective resistance against pests and pathogens.

 <img src="/images/research0.png" class="align-left" alt="" width="600">
 <BR CLEAR="left">